dv-lse/fdi-patent-innovate/data/narrative.md

 They want to tap into the specific qualities of a region: they are seeking **regional strategic assets** [4].
 For instance, the Japanese car manufacturer Nissan decided in 1984 to build a plant in Sunderland, in the North East region of the UK.
 There are several other European localities that Nissan could have chosen: Lazio and Piedmont in Italy, or Nord-Pas-de-Calais in France are roughly as rich, populous and educated as the Noth East.

 #
-But Nissan chose the North East for reasons beyond the obvious characteristics of a region: the North East had many sophisticated auto part supliers, it was easier to do business there than in France or Italy, and Nissan could benefit from fiscal arrangements there.
+But Nissan chose the North East for reasons beyond the obvious characteristics of a region: the North East had many sophisticated auto part suppliers, it was easier to do business there than in France or Italy, and Nissan could benefit from fiscal arrangements there.

 #
 Similarly, the Dallas-based technology company Texas Instrument decided in 1985 to establish a software design facility in Bangalore, India.
 On paper, the Bangalore region looked very similar to nearby Punjab in Pakistan, or to the Zheijiang province in coastal China at that time.